salsa-rs/salsa/book/src/rfcs/RFC0007-Opinionated-Cancelation.md

 ## Summary

-* Define panic as the one true way to handle cancellation in salsa queries
+* Define stack unwinding as the one true way to handle cancellation in salsa queries
-* Modify salsa queries to automatically panic when they are canceled
+* Modify salsa queries to automatically initiate unwinding when they are canceled
 * Use a distinguished value for this panic so that people can test if the panic was a result of cancellation

 ## Motivation